AstroBarker/asymptote/README.md

 $$\mathcal{L}({E_{\mathrm{sim},i}} | E_{\infty}, A, \sigma)P(E_{\infty})P(A)P(\sigma) = \prod_{i} \frac{1}{\sqrt{2\pi\sigma}} e^{-[E_{\mathrm{sim},i} - E_{\mathrm{expl}}(E_{\infty}, a, t)]^2/[2\sigma^2]}$$

 In practice, you should fit the latter half or third of your data (post shock revival).
-This is controlled with the `--frac` command line arg or `self.frac` member attribute.
+This is controlled with the `--frac` command line arg or `self.fit_frac` member attribute.
 Default value is 0.5, to only fit the second half of data, but this may need tweaking on a case-by-case basis.

 ## Dependencies